absoludity/nexmark-flink-dbsp-configuration/README.md

-# Automated setup for running Nexmark Flink benchmarks
+# Automated setup for running Nexmark Flink and DBSP benchmarks

-(and comparing the Nexmark/Flink benchmarks with the Database Stream Processor Nexmark benchmarks)
+The [Flink playbook](./playbook_flink.yaml) is based on the cluster setup instructions found in the [Nexmark Flink repository](https://github.com/nexmark/nexmark#setup-cluster).

-The [playbook](./playbook.yaml) is based on the cluster setup instructions found in the [Nexmark Flink repository](https://github.com/nexmark/nexmark#setup-cluster).
+The [DBSP playbook](./playbook_dbsp.yaml) simply allows running the Nexmark queries with DBSP on a similar machine to be able to compare the Flink vs DBSP Nexmark benchmark on the same spec'd machine.

 ## Install Ansible and dependencies